Advances in mosquito dynamics modeling: Introduction

-In line with matching the underlying dynamical process of the solution with that from empirical measurement, we demonstrate estimation of some undetermined parameters in the model by firstly settling them as random variables.
-Then by exploiting information from the system, one can characterize the solution as a handling function expressed in terms of such random variables.
-We utilize the property of Maximum Likelihood (ML) and Least Square (LS) which is basically minimization of the difference between the handling function value-points and the measured data over all possible values of undetermined parameters in a bounded set.
-The next problem arises when analytical solution of the system, or eventually the handling function, can not be determined explicitly due to complexity of the equation.
+In line with matching the underlying dynamical process of the solution with that from empirical measurement, we demonstrate an estimation of some undetermined parameters in the model by firstly setting them as random variables.
+Exploiting information from the system, one can characterize the solution as a handling function expressed in terms of such random variables.
+We utilize the property of Maximum Likelihood Estimation (MLE) and Least Square (LS) that is basically minimization of the difference between the handling function value-points and the measured data over all possible values of undetermined parameters in a bounded set.
+The next problem arises when analytical solution of the system, or factually the handling function, cannot be determined explicitly because of the complexity of the equation.
 For this reason, a schematic Local Linearization (LL) method provides a trade-off between numerical accuracy and computational outlay.
-Recently, several regimes in coping with ML for parameter estimation within epidemic dynamical system have been explored e.g. in \cite{YL2013,GTC2007,DS2007}.
+Recently, several regimes in coping with MLE for parameter estimation within dynamical systems in epidemiology have been explored e.g. in \cite{YL2013d,GTC2007d,DS2007d}.

-There have been numerous mathematical papers discussing application of optimal control scenario to the mosquito reduction issue (see e.g. \cite{WGS2013,WGS2014,FMO2013,TYE2010,EY2005,RBW2009,WLS2006} and some references therein).
+There have been numerous mathematical papers discussing the application of optimal control scenario to the mosquito reduction issue (see e.g. \cite{WGS2013d,WGS2014d,FMO2013d,TYE2010d,EY2005d,RBW2009d,WLS2006d} and some references therein).
 The authors used prototypic autonomous model utmost, encouraging us to propose a novel approach adopting non-autonomous dynamical system theory.
-In this paper we restrict our main scope to the application of temephos and ULV aerosol.
+In this paper we restrict our main scope to the application of temephos and Ultra Low Volume (ULV) aerosol.
 Enhancement of indoor-outdoor dynamics and utilization of polynomial collocation design to the control measure are parts of our interests.
 The choice of the design aims at achieving minimization of the costly objective meanwhile pronouncing more efficient and accurate control deployment.